Dophy6/Multimedia_Project/README.md

 # Multimedia_Project
-Steganography applied to audio signals
+Multimedia project: Steganography applied to audio signals.

+For more details, please read Relazione_MM.pdf or translate it if you're not italian.